kcyt/IntegratedPIFu/README.md

 `blender blank.blend -b -P render_full_mesh.py -- 0501 90`
 Replace render_full_mesh.py with render_normal_map_of_full_mesh.py or render_depth_map_of_full_mesh.py to render normal map and depth map respectively.

+### 3) Rendering Human Parsing maps
+While we cannot really render human parsing maps, we can get pseudo-groundtruths using a pre-trained model.
+Go to https://github.com/GoGoDuck912/Self-Correction-Human-Parsing and you can run their google colab demo to obtain human parsing maps from the rgb images rendered in the "rendering_script/buffer_fixed_full_mesh" folder.
+Put the results in "rendering_script/render_human_parse_results".
+Each subject should have a separate subfolder (e.g. "rendering_script/render_human_parse_results/0510/rendered_parse_180.npy")

 ## To Run :
 Run the script train_integratedPIFu.py.
 Configuration can be set in lib/options.py file.